 Annual General Meeting

-The Asset Management Committee reviews the investment strategy of the Bank’s funds and portfolios; reviews and approves asset allocations; and reviews subscription and redemptions, and compliance.
+The Asset Management Committee oversees the fiduciary responsibilities carried out by the Asset Management unit in managing clients’ discretionary portfolios as well as the funds operated and managed by SICO.
+It also reviews the investment strategy of the Bank’s funds and portfolios; reviews and approves portfolio performance; and reviews subscription and redemptions, and compliance.

 Specific responsibilities have been delegated to each Management Committee and each Committee has its own terms of reference which includes detailed terms, role and responsibilities.
 The Bank has also well-established Control functions such as the Financial Control department, the Risk Management, Anti-Money Laundering and Compliance Function, the Internal Audit Function and the Internal Control Unit.